Chairperson of the Andhra Pradesh Legislative Council

 The Chairperson of Andhra Pradesh Legislative Council presides over the upper house of the Andhra Pradesh Legislature.
 The Chairperson regulates the debates and proceedings of the House.

 The office was in existence from 1958 to 1985 and again from 2007 when the Andhra Pradesh Sasana Mandali has been reconstituted.

 As of 19 November 2021, the elected Chairperson of the council is Koyye Moshenu Raju.

+President of the Madras Legislative Council

+Madras Legislative Council, the first representative legislature for the Madras Presidency was established in December 1920.
+The presiding officer of the council was known as the president.
+P. Rajagopalachari was nominated as the first president and took office on 17 December 1920.